NLnetLabs/routinator/source/manual-page.rst

       appended to the path to make it possible to distinguish the series of requests made over time.

-.. option:: --rrdp-disable-gzip

-      If this option is present, the gzip transfer encoding is disabled.

 .. option:: --max-object-size=BYTES

       Limits the size of individual objects received via either rsync or RRDP to